SoniAnmol/epa_1361_group_20_final_project/README.md

 - Kindly refer the `notebooks` directory to check the notebooks used for analysis at a glance
 - Jupyter notebooks in `.ipynb` format are present in the root directore (FINAL ASSIGNMENT)
 - The summary of analysis and methodology followed is present in the `presentations` directory
-- A copy of the report containing all the details of analysis can be found in the `Report` folder
+- All the assumptions and reasoning behind the analytical chooices are documented in `EPA1361_Report_Group_20.pdf` in the `Report` folder
-- All the assumptions and reasoning behind the analytical chooices are documented in the report submitted with this folder.
+- All the files can also be directly downloaded from the `final_assignment_grooup_20.zip folder`

 # Following is the structure of the repository

 ## **FINAL ASSIGNMENT**<br/>
-*(This directory contains all the python scripts and notebooks to be run for analysis and running the model)*<br/>
+*(This directory contains the zip folder and all the python scripts and notebooks to be run for analysis and running the model)*<br/>

 ### **analysis_figures**<br/>
  *(This directory contains all the figures generated during the analysis.
 All the figures are stored in respective directories.)*<br/>